Understanding Sales Capacity Planning and Modeling: A Comprehensive Guide with Template

 Finance Manager in Customer Success

 The top-line plan is the most flexible building block of any company’s financial model.
 Coming up with the best approach for your business is critical to any planning process.
-Without a clear understanding of how your revenue will grow over the following months and years, any attempts to map out headcount plans and back-office spending will be moot.
+Without a clear understanding of how your future revenue will grow over the following months and years, any attempts to map out headcount plans and back-office spending will be moot.

 That’s why we’re kicking off this series to share some of the most common ways high-growth companies model their top line.
 And the first one we’ll cover is the sales capacity model (also known as a quota capacity model).